The Healing Effects of Green Spaces

 Disconnect Your Devices.
 Awaken Your Senses.

-In the chaos of today’s technology-driven world, with voicemail, email, text and social media notifications driving our attention, it’s no wonder that attention deficit disorders and anxiety are so prevalent.
-Even our children spend so much time swiping screens, battling futuristic creatures, or singing along with ice princesses instead of climbing trees, digging in mud or playing in the backyard.
-Some of us spend more time in the surgical ward, courtroom, or on the phone or computer that we have little encounters with the sunshine peering through the trees.
-That modern high rise co-working space may seem to be appealing, but with more visibility to pop art than cedar elm, it could also be the culprit for fueling depression and plummetting creativity.
+In the chaos of today’s technology-driven world, with voicemail, email, text, and social media notifications driving our attention, it’s no wonder that attention deficit disorders and anxiety are so prevalent.
+Even our children spend so much time swiping screens, battling futuristic creatures, or singing along with ice princesses instead of climbing trees, digging in the mud, or playing in the backyard.
+Some of us spend more time in the surgical ward, courtroom, or on the phone or computer than we have encounters with the sunshine peering through the trees.
+That modern high-rise co-working space may seem to be appealing, but with more visibility to pop art than cedar elm, it could also be the culprit for fueling depression and plummeting creativity.

 Researchers in the scientific field of ecotherapy have discovered a distinct correlation between time spent in nature and reduced stress, anxiety, and depression.
 Those who spent more time immersed in the outdoors were more positive, focused, creative and relaxed.